 About Mary Taylor

-Mary Taylor was born in Narrow Neck, Devonport, and remembers a childhood with strong links with the sea.
-Educated at Auckland University and Massey University, she was formerly a teacher.
-She has worked as a professional artist since 1983 and her work is held in collections in New Zealand and in other countries.
+Mary Taylor was born in Narrow Neck, Devonport, and remembers a childhood with strong links to the coastline and sea.
+She was educated at Auckland and Massey Universities and was formerly a teacher.

 She lives in the Waitakere Ranges and works in a studio surrounded by native forest.

 Her work is found in many collections here and offshore.
 Mary’s picture book Old Blue: The Rarest Bird in the World won a New Zealand non-fiction award.
 She is represented in New Zealand’s Favourite Artists ed.
 Denis Robinson.